The Financial Aid Handbook offers policies and guidelines for student financial aid at the University of Mount Union.

-Adjustments may be the result of submitting documents such as verification worksheets, federal tax return transcripts or Special Circumstance applications.
+Adjustments may be the result of submitting documents such as verification worksheets, federal tax return transcripts or special circumstance applications.
 In addition, inaccurate information, notification of additional aid from outside sources, origination of PLUS or private loans could result in changes.
-Amounts may vary due to changes in federal, State or University funding of programs.
+Amounts may vary due to changes in federal, state or University funding of programs.
 Students should anticipate their aid will change as a result of a change in housing status.
 All students will be notified of any change by e-mail.

 Mount Union scholarship and grant eligibility is determined upon acceptance to the University and completion of the Free Application for Federal Student Aid (FAFSA).
-The following information describes eligibility criteria for the various federal, state and institutional funds that are available through Mount Union.

 Traditional undergraduate and transfer students living off campus during the Fall 2017 semester are grandfathered into their current financial aid package.

-Traditional undergraduate and transfer students residing on campus will have a $3000 reduction in their institutional aid if they decide to move off-campus.
+Traditional undergraduate and transfer students residing on campus will have a $3,000 reduction in their institutional aid if they decide to move off-campus.
 Students receiving a combination of federal, state, and institutional funds over the cost of tuition should reference the Institutional, Federal, and State Awards Over the Cost of Tuition Policy, regarding a change in their financial aid package.

 The maximum institutional award cannot equal more than full tuition.
-However, if students choose to live in campus housing and receive federal and state awards, the institutional awards can be used towards room and board.
-If the combination of federal, state, and institutional awards equal more than full tuition, the federal and state awards are applied to tuition and the institutional funds are applied to the remaining amount of tuition, room and board.
+However, if students choose to live in campus housing and receive federal and state awards, the institutional awards can be used toward room and board.
+If the combination of federal, state, and institutional awards equal more than full tuition, the federal and state awards are applied to tuition and the institutional funds are applied to the remaining amount of tuition, room, and board.
 If a student chooses not to live in campus housing or have a meal plan and the combination of federal, state, and institutional awards equal more than full tuition, the institutional award is reduced by the amount that is over full tuition.
 If a student chooses not to live in campus housing but have a meal plan and the combination of federal, state, and institutional awards equal more than full tuition and board, the institutional award is reduced by the amount that is over full tuition and board.
 Institutional funds cannot be used towards off campus room and board costs.

 A merit-based scholarship or award is offered without regard for financial need.
 Students who may be eligible for multiple Mount Union scholarships and awards will receive at least the value of the highest scholarship or award.